 I can show you how to party too!"

-A sort of generic northern blend of Norway, Iceland, Greenland, Sweden, Denmark and Finland. note Everyone is liberal, blond and absolutely gorgeous.
+A sort of generic northern blend of the Faroe Islands, Norway, Iceland, Greenland, Sweden, Denmark and Finland. note Everyone is liberal, blond and absolutely gorgeous.
 The streets are clean, the people are intelligent and creative, it always snows, they have Ikea and saunas, and the area pumps out an amazing amount of hot foreign exchange students (both male and female) with cute accents to tempt American high school students.
 The chances of meeting a pair of beautiful, buxom, blonde twins who won't rule out a Twincestuous threesome with any given tourist is uncannily high.
 Everything is ridiculously expensive by the standards of anywhere else (including the rest of Europe), but that's OK because higher education is free and so is health care.

 On the rare occasions when negative stereotypes of Scandinavians are shown, the stereotype of choice is to portray them as painfully naïve.
 Finns (whose language is Uralic like Estonian and Hungarian, rather than Indo-European like most other European languages) are known to be violent when their Berserk Button is pressed.

 Technically Icelanders and Faroe Islanders are not "Scandinavian" either, as the strict definition of Scandinavia is only Sweden, Norway and Denmark.
 The preferred term is "Nordic" which also includes Greenland and Svalbard.
 Icelanders and Faroe Islanders speak Scandinavian (AKA North Germanic) languages, however.
-Meanwhile, Greenland is owned by Denmark and has a long history of Norse settlement, but it, on top of being located in North America and not being Scandinavian, is mostly populated by the racially and linguisticallynote different Inuit people, therefore it is more of an Eskimo Land than Nordic.
+Meanwhile, Greenland is owned by Denmark and has a long history of Norse settlement, but it, on top of being located in North America instead of Europe and not being Scandinavian, is mostly populated by the racially and linguisticallynote different Inuit people, therefore it is more of an Eskimo Land than Nordic.